 Building BI connectors using industry standards such as ODBC, JDBC or OData will help you deliver a seamless user experience for your customers.
 However, this build-your-own-connectors strategy is neither economical nor scalable, with each enhancement request taking up time that could be better spent elsewhere.
 To avoid this, many organizations are partnering with Progress® DataDirect® to deliver universal BI connectors that work reliably across many popular tools to accelerate their journey toward open analytics.

-Join Progress and Tableau for this webinar to learn about:
+Join Progress and Tableau for this on-demand webinar to learn about:

 - The current landscape of popular data visualization and BI tools